 The purpose of MPA’s Upper School Student Support Services Team is to provide support and guidance to our students who are experiencing challenges that are impacting them at school.
 These difficulties may be emotional, social, academic, behavioral and/or health-related in nature.
-This also team consults and guides students’ teachers and families.
+This team also consults and guides students’ teachers and families.

 Mental Health Support For Anxiety and Depression

-Students seeking mental health support regularly connect with the school counselor and school psychologist to process and work through some of the challenges they are experiencing.
+Students seeking mental health support may connect with the school counselor and school psychologist to process and work through some of the challenges they are experiencing.
 Additionally, grade level meetings are a place for the school counselor and school psychologist to discuss (with the student’s permission) any supports they need from their teachers or classes.
 The school counselor and school psychologist are a resource for all students, but especially students with a specific mental health diagnosis.

 Academic Support For ADD, ADHD, and Dyslexia